 All patients must adhere to the following practices when in the clinic:

 It is important to note that anytime you enter a clinic or business increases your exposure risk.
-Patients must weigh that risk against their perceived need for an appointment, along with the above criteria.

 Regarding my own clinic procedures the following tasks and procedures have been implemented: